bfreuden/salt-cheat-sheet/README.md

 # States

-Salt configuration files are in YAML, so you probably want to have a look at this getting started:
+Salt state files are in YAML, so you probably want to have a look at this getting started:

 http://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html